In March of 2020, most of the world hunkered down as a result of COVID-19. In the year since, technologists have been

 We crunched the numbers to see how Pluralsight users took advantage of downtime to skill up while COVID-19 kept a large portion of the global workforce at home.
-These are the most-used courses, paths and assessments (from April 2nd to April 27th, 2020) and point which skills new users were most interested in developing.
+These are the most-used courses, paths and assessments (from March 2020 through March 2021) and point which skills new users were most interested in developing.

 If you need some inspiration for how to get the most out of your time while you continue to WFH—or need to know where you should take your personal skill development plan next—this is a great place to start.